Tutorial

-The Angular CDK has a layout package with services that make it easy to detect viewport sizes and matches against media queries.
+The Angular CDK has a layout package with services to detect viewport sizes and matches against media queries.
 This allows you full control over the UI and to adapt to different screen sizes.

 Then import the layout module and and add it to your NgModule’s list of imports: